SuperCarryDFY/Blog/content/post/About Equivariant and Invariant/index.md

 ## Define Invariance

 Similar to equivariance, invariance meas after a function, the output remains invariance when the input performs translation, rotation or permutation.

+PS. the input and output can be features.